2021–22 Super League Greece

 The 2021–22 Super League Greece, known as Super League 1 Interwetten for sponsorship reasons, was the 86th season of the Super League Greece, the top Greek professional league for association football clubs, since its establishment in 1959.
 Olympiacos were the defending champions.

 Teams

-Fourteen teams will compete in the league – the top twelve teams from the previous season, one team of play-off winner and one team promoted from the Super League 2.
+Fourteen teams competed in the league – the top twelve teams from the previous season, the play-off winner and one team promoted from Super League 2.
 The first club to be promoted was Ionikos, after beating Ergotelis 2–1 on 19 May 2021.
-Ionikos will play in the Super League for the first time since the 2006–07 season.
-AEL has been relegated to 2021–22 Super League Greece 2, ending their four-year stay in the top flight.
+Ionikos played in the Super League for the first time since the 2006–07 season.
+AEL were relegated to 2021–22 Super League Greece 2, ending their four-year stay in the top flight.